Module Convenor and Tutor:

 Kamila Shamsie, Burnt Shadows

-Selections of essays (available for photocopying or download)
+Selections of essays (available on Talis Aspire)

 Attendance: Attendance at each seminar is mandatory.
 If there is a medical reason or any other urgent situation, a written note should be submitted for record.

 Seminar Participation: Seminars generally succeed or fail because of the quality of group participation.
 This means that you must keep on top of the required readings—reading thoroughly, carefully and in a timely manner.

 Seminar Structure: We will begin each session with a short introductory lecture that will be followed by presentation/s.
 The seminar will then open up for general discussion, questions and responses.
 In order to prepare for this aspect of the seminar, you should formulate a question and a point for discussion for each reading.
 One useful way to do this is to focus on a specific part of a reading.

 What is the salient argument that the reading/s are making?
 Is the argument consistent?
 If not, are there productive or useful gaps and contradictions for discussion?
 In the case of a fictional text, what are the key issues that might emerge as the framing ones for the text?
 Do the readings provide an important intervention in our thinking about feminism as a trans-national project?
 How can we evaluate the intervention?
 What assumptions are the readings making in terms of audience/subject matter/discipline, etc.?
 Is there scope for making useful comparisons with other texts that we are reading?